Flag of the Azores: History

-Historically, the Azores and its flag are deeply connected to the Flag of Portugal used between 1830 and 1910.
+The Azores and its flag are deeply connected to the historical Flag of Portugal used between 1830 and 1910.

 In 1828, the Azorean island of Terceira was taken by the Portuguese Liberals in an event that triggered the Liberal Wars, a civil conflict that opposed the Liberal party headed by the ex-King Peter IV (Emperor Peter I of Brazil) to the Miguelite party headed by his brother King Michael I. The city of Angra at the Terceira, became then the provisional capital of the Regency Council headed by the prominent count of Vila Flor (future first duke of Terceira), governing in the name of the Queen Mary II, daughter of Peter IV.

-By decree of 18 October 1830, the Regency Council established a new National Flag, whose field would be blue and white, with the Portuguese Coat of arms in the middle.
+By decree of 18 October 1830, the Regency Council established a new National Flag, whose field would be blue and white, with the Portuguese Coat of arms in the center.
 The blue and white had already been adopted as the national colours of Portugal in 1821, with the justification that those were the heraldic colours of the nation since Count Henry of Portugal.
-At that time they were however only applied to the national cockade and not to the flag, which remained white with the Portuguese coat of arms in the middle.
+At that time they were however only applied to the national cockade and not to the flag, which remained white with the Portuguese coat of arms in the center.
 The first example of the new blue and white flag was embroidered by Mary II herself and raised for the first time at the Fortress of Angra.
-Initially, the new flag was only used at the Azores islands, which were then the only parts of the Portuguese territory controlled by the Liberals.
+Initially, the new flag spread across the Azores islands, which were the only parts of the Portuguese territory then controlled by the Liberals.
 The new Portuguese flag was so born with a close connection to the Azores.

 Eventually, the Liberal Wars ended in 1834 with a victory of the Liberals, who at that time already controlled most of Portugal.
-A Constitutional Monarchy was then established, lasting until the 5 October 1910 revolution, which replaced it by the First Portuguese Republic.
-During this period, the blue and white flag was the National Flag of Portugal.

-In the late 19th century, some political movements reclaiming an increase of the Azores autonomy adopted a flag which design was very similar with the present Flag of the Azores.
-The colours of the autonomist flags were thus adopted from the then Portuguese National Flag as to demonstrate the Azores' important role in the establishment of the Portuguese Constitutional Monarchy.
+The blue and white flag was the national flag of Portugal during the period of Constitutional Monarchy.
+In the late 19th century, some political movements reclaiming increased Azorean autonomy adopted a flag with a goshawk and nine stars, with colours consistent with the Portuguese national flag of the time.

-The 1976 Constitution of Portugal established the present Autonomous Region of the Azores.
+The national monarchy was overturned by the 5 October 1910 revolution and replaced by the First Portuguese Republic, with its red and green national flag.
+Following the Carnation Revolution, the 1976 Constitution of Portugal established the present Autonomous Region of the Azores.
 In 1979, the Regional Assembly of the Azores established the symbols of the region, including the Regional Flag.
-The Azorean Flag came as an adaption of the Portuguese flag used from 1830 until 1910, at the same time being also inspired by the autonomist flags of the late 19th century.
+The new flag was inspired by the autonomist flags of the late 19th century.